superfly/docs/blueprints/review-apps-guide.html.md

 If you've worked with GitHub Actions before and want to jump right in, here are the steps to take:

-1. Create a new repository secret on your GitHub repository called `FLY_API_TOKEN` and provide it with the returned value of `fly auth token`
+1. Create a new repository secret on your GitHub repository called `FLY_API_TOKEN` and provide it with the returned value of `fly tokens org <ORG NAME>`
 1. Create a new workflow in your project at `.github/workflows/fly-review.yml` and add the following [YAML code](https://gist.github.com/anniebabannie/3cb800f2a890a6f3ed3167c09a0234dd).
 1. Commit and push the changes containing your GitHub workflow.